Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 Who Pays Court Costs After a Section 8?

-Unlike Section 21 accelerated possession claims, you must give grounds for possession in Section 8 proceedings.
+You must give grounds for possession in Section 8 proceedings.

 Court fees may increase depending on the complexity of the case.

-As with the Section 8 eviction process, the judge may award you some or all of your court costs.
+The judge may award you some or all of your court costs.

 Can Court Costs Be Recovered From a Tenant in England?